 - 1. Classifications must be certified in writing to the Director of Membership Services by the organizer of the competition in which said classification was earned.
 Every member of the USFA is personally responsible for ascertaining his or her own classification in each weapon.
 To avoid questions with respect to individual fencers, each Division, through its Executive Committee or other designated officer or committee, should certify all classification changes (both major and minor) to the National Office.
 Changes should be reported within two weeks.
 Failure to report changes in a timely fashion may affect athletes competing in a national competition. - 2.
 Classifications become official when verified at the National Office by the issuance of a new membership card specifying the new classification(s). - 3.
 A fencer drops one level of major classification if that fencer fails, during a period of four years, to reachieve the results necessary to earn that major classification.
-All such reclassifications will take effect at the beginning of the fencing season (i.e., August 1) For example, a fencer classified as "B07" was reclassified as "C08" at the start of the 2011-2012 fencing season.
-The minor classification changes at the same time to indicate that the new classification was awarded in the calendar year 2008.
+All such reclassifications will take effect at the beginning of the fencing season (i.e., August 1) For example, if you earned a B in 2004 (B04) and did not re-earn your B for four years, your B would become a C08 on August 1 of 2008.
+If you then did not re-earn your C08 for four more years, it would become a D12 on August 1, 2012.
 A fencer who loses an "E" classification as a result of the application of this rule becomes Unclassified. - 4.
 A fencer remains unclassified in all weapons as long as he or she does not qualify for one of the other classifications under the foregoing rules.